JohnRyk/threader3000/README.md

 ## Requirements
-Python3 must be installed on your system in order to function Pip3 for installation via PyPi repository grc
+Python3 must be installed on your system in order to function Pip3 for installation via PyPi repository</br>
+grc

 ## Installation